 If you have been given a 100% disability rating by the VA but denied Social Security disability benefits, you should get the help of a knowledgeable California disability lawyer to help manage your appeal and assemble the needed documentation for your case.

-Contact Dr. Bill LaTour now using the number above or the handy contact form adjacent to start your SSDI appeal today.
+Contact Dr. Bill LaTour now using the number above or via our online contact form.